Campus Life and Student Success

 Career and Calling

 - Services and appointments to assist students in identifying their calling or preparing for their career will be available physically on campus or conducted virtually.

 - These career fairs and events will be conducted virtually.
-To view career fairs and other events visit the Career and Calling website.
+To view career fairs, events, and to make appointments visit Handshake through the student portal or go to the Career and Calling website.

 - Questions?
 Contact CareerandCalling@HBU.edu.

 The Community Life and Worship program allows students to choose and participate in a variety of activities from on-campus worship services to small group Bible studies designed to foster a deepening faith and a life of discipleship.
 For all students whether choosing in-person or remote learning, attendance and participation in these events will lead to completion of their Spiritual Life graduation requirement of 80 CLW credits.
 Students may earn CLW-A credits by attending in-person Convocation on Mondays and Wednesdays in Dunham Theater from 11:00-11:50 a.m. and on Thursdays in Belin Chapel from 4:00-4:50 p.m.
 Safety precautions are being taken to ensure that students have the safest and most beneficial experience as possible during these in-person Convocations.
 In addition to Convocation, there are numerous opportunities to obtain CLW-B credits remotely and Spring 2021 CLW-B opportunities can be found on the website at HBU Community Life and Worship.